pedro-w/vscode-tmlanguage/readme.md

 ### Note about this fork (pedro-w)

 The original fork (Togusa9) has not seen any activity since 2018 and unfortunately has a bug which causes it to highlight spurious errors in JSON files which are nothing to do with tmlanguage.
-I have been unable to get a response from the author via github.com.
+It has now been archived by the author.
 This fork contains a fix for that bug and some maintenance work covering the changes in vscode from 2018 to now.
 It also contains some bug fixes from user disco0.
-I hope to provide a standalong VSIX for download and, if there is interest, I can look into making it available on the extension marketplace.
-The best outcome would be that the original fork becomes active once again and, if that happens, I would be delighted to see these changes merged back if required.
+It is available as a VSIX from github and also from the VSCode marketplace as `pedro-w.tmlanguage`.

 ### Functionality